aphex-vim/soapie.space/_posts/2023-09-28-photography-final.md

 	pixel-sorter "seaweed.jpg" -a 90 -u $upper
 done
 ```
 This code uses a for loop to run the pixel sorter with the upper limit of the threshold mask set to 1, 0.9, 0.8...0.3.
-Then, the images generated from this for loop can be stitched together into the frames of a gif.
+Then, the images generated from this loop can be stitched together into the frames of a gif.

 The programs I ended up using were primarily [satyarth's pixelsort python module](https://github.com/satyarth/pixelsort/) and [RusticFlare's pixel sort program written in Java](https://github.com/RusticFlare/pixel-sorter).
 The use of each program is best explained in the documentation, which I've linked.